WrestleMania XI

-WrestleMania XI was the 11th annual WrestleMania professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on April 2, 1995, at the Hartford Civic Center in Hartford, Connecticut.
-A total of seven matches were contested at the event.
+WrestleMania XI was a 1995 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the 11th annual WrestleMania and took place on April 2, 1995, at the Hartford Civic Center in Hartford, Connecticut.
+Seven matches were contested at the event.

-The main event featured former NFL linebacker Lawrence Taylor against Bam Bam Bigelow, a match which came as the result of an argument that took place between the two at the 1995 Royal Rumble.
+The main event featured former National Football League linebacker Lawrence Taylor against Bam Bam Bigelow, a match which came as the result of an argument that took place between the two at the 1995 Royal Rumble.
 Taylor won the match, which led to Bigelow being kicked out of Ted DiBiase's Million Dollar Corporation.
 Shawn Michaels faced WWF Champion Diesel in a title match but was unable to win the championship.
 Jeff Jarrett retained his WWF Intercontinental Championship against Razor Ramon.
 Owen Hart and his mystery partner, Yokozuna, challenged The Smoking Gunns for the WWF Tag Team Championship and won the title belts.

 The match between Taylor and Bigelow brought the WWF mainstream press coverage.
 The reactions to the match were mixed; some people thought that Taylor performed surprisingly well for a non-wrestler.
 Others thought that the WWF pushing a football player to defeat a wrestler made professional wrestling look bad.
-Reviews of the event as a whole have also been mixed, and the event has been called both the worst WrestleMania of all time and the event that saved the WWF.
+Reviews of the event as a whole were mixed, with the event called both the worst WrestleMania of all time and the event that saved the WWF.

 Production

 Background

-WrestleMania is considered the World Wrestling Federation's (WWF, now WWE) flagship pay-per-view (PPV) event, having first been held in 1985.
+WrestleMania is considered the World Wrestling Federation's (WWF, now WWE) flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
 It has become the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
 It was the first of the WWF's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, which were dubbed the "Big Four", and was considered one of the "Big Five" PPVs, along with King of the Ring.
 WrestleMania XI was scheduled to be held on April 2, 1995, at the Hartford Civic Center in Hartford, Connecticut.